armytag/langs/speedlang-20-21-22/prompt.md

 ### Nouns
 - Paucal number
-    - Number coded by multiple morphological processes without one dominant
-    - Number only for people, and optional
 - Instrumental case
 - Have propositional nominal TAM (tense, aspect, and/or mood marked on the noun phrase)
     - [Nordlinger & Sadler 2003](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=463dbb55a115210535370d2ce37d288640b6d85f)